Dallas County Sheriff

 Sheriff Lupe Valdez

 Sheriff Lupe Valdez is serving her third term for the citizens of Dallas County.
 She took the rank of the highest ranking law enforcement officer in the county on January 1, 2005.
 Sheriff Valdez is the only Hispanic female sheriff in the United States and only one of four female sheriffs in Texas.

 As sheriff, she continues to work diligently on improvements within the Dallas County Sheriff’s Department.
-Some of the department’s accomplishments since her election include: the hiring of 400 new detention service officers, the expansion of the freeway management patrol system which covers over 78 miles of in-county highways, the current construction of a medical facility within the Lew Sterrett Justice Center, and improvements to the quality of overall healthcare for mentally ill inmates.
+Some of the department’s accomplishments since her election include: The hiring of 400 new detention service officers and the expansion of the freeway management patrol system which covers over 78 miles of in-county highways, the construction of the South Tower Jail Facility, one of the largest direct supervision facilities in the country with the capacity to house 2,304 inmates, the current construction of a 300 bed medical facility within the Lew Sterrett Justice Center, and improvements to the quality of overall healthcare for mentally ill inmates.